graphql-markdown/graphql-markdown/README.md

 ## Configuration

-You can define some or all of the plugin options directly at the plugin level in in the Docusaurus configuration file `docusaurus.config.js`:
+You can define some or all of the plugin options directly at the plugin level in the Docusaurus configuration file `docusaurus.config.js`:

 ### Plugin Options